popey/popey.com-blog/content/links.md

 ###  Server

-Stuff I run on a server or Pi at home, or on a remote server somewhere.
+I run stuff on a server or Pi at home or on a remote server somewhere.

   * [Ubuntu](https://ubuntu.com/): Linux for server beings.
   * [The Lounge](https://thelounge.chat/): Web based IRC client.